VirtuallyCreative/virtuallycreative-core/content/about.md

 sections:
   - type: content_section
     content: >
+      Virtually(Creative).ca was registered on August 26th, 2010.
+With 11 years
+      in the web development space.

-      Self-taught, Full Stack Web Developer with a knack for web analytics and data visualization dashboards.
-I am a strong advocate of inclusive design;
-      firm believer of "user experience first" and HTML First Prototyping approaches when applying best practice standards for web development.
+      Al Romano is a self-taught, Full Stack Web Developer with a knack for web analytics and data visualization dashboards.
+A strong advocate of inclusive design; firm believer of "user experience first" and HTML First Prototyping approaches when applying best practice standards for web development.

-      Starting out as a PHP (LAMP) developer (you guessed it, WordPress...)
-I've recently taken an interest in Information Dashboard design and data visualization using JavaScript as well as becoming more proficient using Node.js both for pipeline and for building applications (MExN stack).
+      Starting out as a PHP (LAMP) developer (you guessed it, WordPress...) but around 3 years ago taken an interest in Information Dashboard design and data visualization using JavaScript as well as becoming more proficient using Node.js both for pipeline and for building applications (MExN stack).

-      I have worked for international ad agencies like Saatchi & Saatchi and Upcoming Media, local bioinformatics and technology startups like Cyclica and am currently helping the cause at SickKids Foundation.
+      Our professional portfolio includes international ad agencies like Saatchi & Saatchi and Upcoming Media, local bioinformatics and technology startups like Cyclica and I am currently helping the cause at SickKids Foundation full-time.
     image: images/405_Front_End_Development_Doodle_Concept-med.jpg
     image_alt: Our team in the meeting room
   - type: grid_section